Github-By-G/Counting_App/README.md

-FOR More detailed Run read below:
+FOR More detailed Run in below: